 Dr. Joseph Horrigan, a board certified chiropractic, sports medicine practitioner and strength and conditioning specialist recommends performing pullovers laying down on a bench along rather than across.
 He believes that if you lie across the bench, and your hips are in low position, Pullover had a devastating effect on the abdominal wall.

 Second Activity – this set of exercises in the book Dr Luber:

 The set of exercises, presented in the book, looks like this:

 1. Perform 20 deep squats with a barbell on your shoulders and then without a break immediately do 15 reps of “pullover” with a dumbbell while lying across the bench “- 3 Super Series.

-2. Pull-ups with the bar behind head with the curved pull-up bar, using the widest grip possible, 30 reps total without counting the number of sets.
+2. Pull-ups with the bar behind your head on the curved pull-up bar, using the widest grip possible, 30 reps total without counting the number of sets.

 3. Pull-ups with the bar touching the chest on the curved horizontal bar, with the widest grip possible, 30 repetitions.